,

 Use a Virtual Card for Online Supplement Purchases

 Many banks and financial apps now offer virtual card numbers that can be set with a single-use limit or a maximum transaction amount.
-Using a virtual card for any supplement purchase limits the BurnSlim scam‘s ability to make ongoing charges even if subscription terms were missed at signup.
+Using a virtual card for any supplement purchase limits the BurnSlim scam’s ability to make ongoing charges even if subscription terms were missed at signup.
 Set the limit to cover only the initial charge you intend to make.
+The same protective-purchase logic underpins our Amazon gift card scam guide.

-What to Do If the BurnSlim Scam Has Already Affected You
+What to Do If You Have Been Targeted

 This is the most important and time-sensitive step.
 Call your bank or credit card provider and explain that you were enrolled in a recurring subscription without clear prior disclosure and that you want to dispute the charges and cancel the card or block future charges from this merchant.
 Provide any evidence you have — the order confirmation email, the website where you placed the order, and any communication from the company.
 Credit card chargebacks are typically more successful than debit card disputes for this type of complaint, and most card providers will block further charges once you report the BurnSlim scam billing pattern.

-File a Complaint With the FTC
+2. File a complaint with the FTC

 Report the BurnSlim scam to the Federal Trade Commission at reportfraud.ftc.gov.
 Include the website URL, the amount charged, what you were told at the point of purchase, and what actually happened.
 FTC complaints contribute to enforcement actions against supplement scam operations and help build the evidentiary record that leads to prosecutions and consumer refund programmes.

-File a Complaint With the BBB
+3. File a complaint with the BBB

 Submit a complaint to the Better Business Bureau at bbb.org.
 The BBB contacts companies on behalf of complainants, creates a public record of complaints, and in some cases facilitates resolution.
 A documented pattern of BurnSlim scam complaints on the BBB platform also warns other consumers before they make a purchase.

-Report to the FDA if You Experienced Health Effects
+4. Report adverse effects to the FDA

 If you experienced any adverse health effects while taking BurnSlim — including heart palpitations, elevated blood pressure, nausea, or other symptoms — report them to the FDA’s MedWatch programme at fda.gov/safety/medwatch.
 The FDA uses MedWatch reports to identify supplement safety issues and take action against products that pose health risks.

 Share your experience of the BurnSlim scam on Trustpilot, Google Reviews, Reddit, and any health or consumer forum you are part of.
 Be specific, factual, and detailed.
-Your honest account could prevent dozens or hundreds of other people from falling into the same subscription trap and wasting money on a product that does not deliver its promised results.
+Your honest account could prevent dozens or hundreds of other people from falling into the same subscription trap.
+UK consumers should also report to Action Fraud at actionfraud.police.uk and to Trading Standards through the Citizens Advice consumer helpline on 0808 223 1133.